kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 ## Pinning

-If you share content on a decentralized, distributed network, it will only be available, if at least one node serves it.
-If you’re the only node on the network and shut down your computer, the data won’t be accessible.
+If you share content on a decentralized, distributed network, it will be available, if at least one node serves it.
+If you’re the only node on the network and turn off your computer, the data won’t be accessible.

-[Pinning services](http://docs.ipfs.io/concepts/persistence/#pinning-services) solve this problem for you, they allow pinning CIDs to keep them online.
-I tried [Pinata](https://www.pinata.cloud/) because they offer 1GB storage for free.
+[Pinning services](http://docs.ipfs.io/concepts/persistence/#pinning-services) solve this problem for you, they allow pinning CID’s to keep them online.
+I tried [Pinata](https://www.pinata.cloud/) because they offer 1 GB of storage for free.

 ## Hosting IPFS Content With a Domain

-There are a lot of different options to serve content with a human-readable name.
+There are plenty of different options to serve content with a human-readable name.
 You could [register an ENS name](https://medium.com/coinmonks/how-to-register-an-ens-name-for-your-wallet-address-190767641dae), and [connect it to your latest CID](https://bitsofco.de/setting-up-a-decentralised-website/), buy a domain at [Unstoppable Domains](https://unstoppabledomains.com/), or use a service like [Fleek](https://fleek.co/), to name a few options.

-I use Fleek because I just wanted to play around with IPFS and they offer free hosting.
+I use Fleek because I just wanted to play around with IPFS, and they offer free hosting.
 I connected the [GitHub repository of my website](https://github.com/kogakure/website-11ty-stefanimhoff.de/) with Fleek and automatically deploy my website on each push to IPFS.
-I deploy it currently to a subdomain by adding a CNAME record in my DNS settings, but have bought already an Unstoppable Domain that I still need to move as a <abbr title="Non-Fungible Token">NFT</abbr> to my Ethereum wallet on the blockchain.
+Not only that, but I deploy it currently to a subdomain by adding a CNAME record in my DNS settings, but have bought an Unstoppable Domain.

 ## Conclusion

-I’m happy with how the decentralized internet is progressing and even though it still feels bumpy and like the early days of the internet.
-A lot of tinkering, trying out new ideas and technologies, but it is this feeling that makes me hopeful that we witness the beginning of something new.
+I’m happy with how the decentralized internet is progressing and even though it feels bumpy and like the early days of the internet.
+A lot of tinkering, and trying out new ideas and technologies, but it is this feeling that makes me hopeful that we witness the beginning of something new.

 I hope we will be able to bring back the control of the internet to the masses and give control of data to the individual.